Winterizing Your Tiny Home

 • Insulate exposed sections

-If the home will be unused during winter, drains, traps, and washing machines should be treated with RV antifreeze to prevent freeze damage.
+Treat drains, traps, and washing machines with RV antifreeze to prevent freeze damage.
+This single step prevents the most expensive winter repairs we see.

 Water Heaters Need Special Attention